ausdigital/ausdigital-dcl/docs/management_api.md

 The DCL Management API allows creation, deletion and update of business records in the DCL.

-There are potentially two user-stories for the DCL Management API
+There are potentially two user-stories for the DCL Management API:

-Self Service:
+Self Service
 ```
 As an Australian Business
 I need the ability to update my SMP specification in the DCL
 So that I have control over my own SMP provider
 ```

-And Service Provider:
+Service Provider
 ```
 As a Service Provider
 I need the ability to update my customer's SMP specification in the DCL